aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/apache-struts-1-3/support-extend-and-contribute-aspose-words-in-struts-1-3/_index.md

-﻿---
+---
-title: Support, Extend and Contribute Aspose.Words in Struts 1.3
+title: Contribute Aspose.Words in Struts
 second_title: Aspose.Words for Java
 articleTitle: Support, Extend and Contribute Aspose.Words in Struts 1.3
 linktitle: Support, Extend and Contribute Aspose.Words in Struts 1.3